Abu Dhabi National Oil Company: History

 In November 2019, ADNOC received approval from the emirate's Supreme Petroleum Council to list its flagship Murban crude oil as a futures contract on an international stock exchange.
 Murban is a highly prized grade of crude oil that accounts for about half of the UAE's total oil output of about 3 million barrels per day.

 A joint venture between ADNOC and the Abu Dhabi Developmental Holding Company (ADQ) was launched in July 2020 to invest in chemicals projects in the planned Ruwais Derivatives Park.
 ADNOC will have a 60% stake while ADQ will hold a 40% share.

 In December 2021, ADNOC and Abu Dhabi National Energy Company PJSC (TAQA) announced a $3.6 billion project to aim to reduce the carbon footprint of ADNOC's offshore production operations by more than 30%.

 In December 2022, it was announced ADNOC had acquired a 24.9% stake in Austrian integrated oil, gas, and petrochemical company, OMV.

+In 2023, ADNOC awarded $17 billion in engineering, procurement and construction (EPC) contracts for the Hail and Ghasha Offshore Development project.

+One contract is a joint venture with the National Petroleum Company and Saipem S.p.A and the second one with Technimont S.p.A.

 In December 2023, ADNOC agreed to acquire OCI's entire stake in ammonia and urea producer Fertiglobe for $3.62 billion.

 In October 2024, ADNOC announced the acquisition of German chemical company Covestro for $16.3 billion.
 In July 2025, an investigation was opened by the European Commission to assess if the agreement involves financial backing or subsidies from the UAE government, which could distort the European Union’s internal market.
 There were concerns that the ADNOC’s takeover may involve a valuation and terms that could be unfair for unsubsidized investors.
 The investigation came after the Commission had approved the deal following the regular merger review process in May 2025.

+In July 2026, ADNOC signed a deal to wholly acquire South African fuel company Shell South Africa from its existing parent, Shell plc.
+The deal, worth around R16 billion ($1 billion) is expected to close in 2027.
+ADNOC agreed to sell a 28% stake in Shell SA to a South African empowerment partner and Employee Stock Option Plan (ESOP) after completion of the deal.
+ADNOC also confirmed it had signed a long-term licensing agreement to continue using the Shell brand for its South African gas stations and lubricant operations.